winhowes/AuthTranslator/README.md

 - **Redis Support**: Provide `-redis-addr` to use Redis for rate limit counters instead of in-memory tracking.
 If Redis is unavailable the limiter falls back to memory and logs an error.
 - **Allowlist**: Integrations can restrict specific callers to particular paths, methods and required parameters.
 - **Configuration Driven**: Behavior is controlled via a JSON configuration file.
+- **Validated Startup**: The configuration is checked at startup and errors are reported before serving traffic.
 - **Clean Shutdown**: On SIGINT or SIGTERM the server and rate limiters are gracefully stopped.
 - **Hot Reload**: Send `SIGHUP` to reload the configuration and allowlist without restarting.